horrockp/orbs/README.md

    is AWS standard best proactice.
    * HTTP protocol should not be used where possiile and a TLS public certiciate should be used.
 This could have cost implications.
+   * A production environment would have an additonal AZ with public and private subnets to provide additional resillency.
+An autoscaling group for the EC2 instance would also be recommended.

 ## License